What Does Accreditation Mean for Your Child?

 photo: courtesy of holy nativity

 Schools can also choose to be accredited.
 The largest accreditors are HAIS and the Western Association of Schools and Colleges (WASC), which work together with other organizations including Hawai‘i Catholic Schools to accredit private institutions here.
 Other groups focus specifically on Lutheran, Adventist, Christian, Montessori and Waldorf schools and others.

 How do you know if the schools to which you’re applying are accredited or not?
 See our comprehensive Guide to Hawai‘i Private Schools, including accreditations.
-To help you navigate the abbreviations, see the list below.
+Here is a key to help you navigate the abbreviations:

 American Association of Christian Schools.
 National Christian accreditation body with member schools in all but four states. aacs.org